 The majority of Puerto Ricans who came to Cleveland in the 1950s settled on the east side around Hough, Lexington, and, later, Superior avenues.
-These areas attracted Puerto Ricans because of their proximity to Our Lady of Fatima Catholic Church and St. Paul's Shrine, where Spanish-speaking Trinitarian priests were located.
+These areas attracted Puerto Ricans because of their proximity to OUR LADY OF FATIMA CATHOLIC CHURCH and St. Paul's Shrine, where Spanish-speaking Trinitarian priests were located.
 In 1958 an exodus of Puerto Ricans from the east side to the near west side began.
 Inner city deterioration and a desire to be closer to jobs in steel mills and industrial mills in the FLATS area prompted the large-scale movement.
 Approximately two-thirds of Greater Cleveland's Puerto Ricans now (1995) live on the near west side from W. 5th to W. 65th streets, between Detroit and Clark avenues.
 On the east side, some Puerto Ricans are still found in the original settlement, from E. 30th to E. 77th and Wade Park to St. Clair.
 A growing number are settling in the N. Broadway area.
 Puerto Rican households are also scattered throughout Greater Cleveland's SUBURBS.

 Most of Cleveland's Cubans came to the city following Castro's seizure of power in 1959.
 Prior to this time, only 200 Cubans resided in Cleveland.
 The Cleveland Cuban Refugee Resettlement Committee, composed of Catholic, Protestant, and Jewish organizations, helped relocate refugees of the various faiths.
 Most of the new arrivals were families who intended to return to Cuba as soon as Castro was ousted.
 After the Bay of Pigs, many decided to stay permanently in Cleveland.
 In 1980 there were about 650 Cubans in Cleveland.
 The population within the city declined to 140 in 1990.
 The majority were well-educated, experienced business people.
 Some American industries that had operated plants in Cuba offered jobs to the refugees.
 The Cubans quickly became self-supporting, acquired well-paying jobs, and moved into suburban neighborhoods.
 The Cubans of Cleveland organized the Circulo Cuban Assn. of Cleveland, a cultural club for the purpose of preserving Cuban traditions, strengthening Cuban brotherhood, and preserving the dream of a free Cuba.